deadsmond/QC2C/packages/python/README.md

-# Quick Coordinates To Country - QC2C
+# Quick Coordinates To Country (QC2C)

-Quick Coordinates To Country (QC2C) provides fast and (mostly) offline country check, based on provided coordinates.
+QC2C is a package that provides fast, offline country lookup based on geographic coordinates.

 ## About